FirySnehasis/ChaloKart/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any inquiries, please reach out to [your-email@example.com](mailto:your-email@example.com)